-3. Verse 23 seems to indicate that with a freewill offering you could offer an animal that was not perfect.
+Here in Leviticus 22:23 it seems to indicate that with a freewill offering you could offer an animal that was not perfect.

 Possibly it was left up to you to decide what you wanted to give to the Lord for this freewill offering.
 But, if you think about it, why would you want to give the Lord second best?

 It is like the story of the old farmer whose cow gave birth to twin calves and he was so excited.
-His wife was wondering what was going on and her told her and then he said, "You know dear, God has blessed us and I am going to give to him one of these calves?"
+His wife was wondering what was going on and he told her and then he said, "You know dear, God has blessed us, and I am going to give to him one of these calves?"

 "Which one?" she asked.

 "It doesn't matter, it is all His anyway!"

-A few days latter the farmer came into the house very sad and his wife asked him what was wrong and he said, "The Lord's calf died!"
-That is how it is many times and it should not be!
+A few days later the farmer came into the house very sad, and his wife asked him what was wrong, and he said, "The Lord's calf died!"

+That is how it is many times, and it should not be!
+He is the creator of heaven and earth, and He deserves our best!

-1. Here we see God prohibit the sacrificing of an animal that was less than eight days old and you were not to sacrifice the animal and its offspring on the same day.
+Here we see God prohibit the sacrificing of an animal that was less than eight days old, and you were not to sacrifice the animal and its offspring on the same day.